goodreasonai/abbey/README.md

 docker compose -f docker-compose.prod.yml up --build
 ```

-**Step 4:** Now Abbey should be running at `http://localhost:3000`!
+Now Abbey should be running at `http://localhost:3000`!
 Just visit that URL in your browser to start using Abbey.
 In dev mode, it might take a second to load.

 Note that the backend runs at `http://localhost:5000` – if you go there, you should see a lyric from Gilbert and Sullivan's HMS Pinafore.
 If not, then the backend isn't running.